 When to consult with a birth injury attorney about your baby’s jaundice

-Parents of newborns often feel anxiety and worry along with their excitement and joy in welcoming a baby into their families.
-From minor concerns, such as whether they have enough diapers, blankets and other supplies, to questioning their own capabilities to be good parents, it’s not uncommon for mothers and fathers of infants to experience stress.
+Parents of newborns often feel a mix of anxiety, worry, excitement, and joy when welcoming a baby into their families.
+From minor concerns, such as whether they have enough diapers, blankets, and other supplies, to questioning their own capabilities to be good parents, it’s not uncommon for mothers and fathers of infants to experience stress.
 This is normal.

-But if a severe injury or serious problem occurs during childbirth, it often causes stress levels to rise even further, especially if a parent doesn’t know where to seek support in a specific set of circumstances.
+But if a severe injury or serious problem occurs during childbirth, it often causes stress levels to rise even further, especially if a parent doesn’t know where to seek support.

-Unless a parent has a medical background that includes a formal study of obstetrics or newborn child development, he or she likely isn’t able to fully understand everything a medical team is doing or saying when it comes to monitoring a newborn’s health condition.
+Unless a parent has a medical background that includes a formal study of obstetrics or newborn child development, they likely aren’t able to fully understand everything a medical team is doing or saying when it comes to monitoring a newborn’s health condition.

 To better understand potentially dangerous birth injuries such as neonatal jaundice, it’s helpful for parents of newborns to learn about bilirubin.